-The Soybean Innovation Lab is offering customized training workshops in small thresher fabrication.
-Our instructors can either train your selected local blacksmiths/welders or we can train your own trainers.
+The Soybean Innovation Lab is offering customized training workshops in multi-crop thresher fabrication.
+Our instructors can either train your selected local blacksmiths/welders, or we can train your own trainers.

 Build it Local

 Many smallholder farmers in the tropics do not have access to durable and affordable harvest equipment such as crop threshers.
 Imported threshers are often too costly and too large and cumbersome for small farmers, have too high of energy needs or end up in the scrap pile if repair parts cannot be located or fabricated.
 Creating a local, skilled workforce for the fabrication of small to medium sized threshers can solve many of the problems of availability and affordability that prevent smallholder farmers from scaling up production.
 Locally-made also means locally-repaired.
 Local fabricators can listen to customer concerns and customize equipment to the needs of the individual or groups of end-users.